Hazebyte/CrateReloaded/documentation/docs/user-guide/crate.md

 ````

 In the example above, we have a minimum and maximum of four rewards.
 Additionally, every reward has the no duplicate tag.
 With these two settings put into place,
-users who open the crate are granted all four items, or the kit.
+users who open the crate are granted all four items, the sword, shovel, pick, and axe!
+The no-duplicate tag allows for rewards to be unique!